klbinns/ChomeSwiftOpener/README.md

 URLs are automatically synced to your Google account, so your configuration is saved in the cloud and shared across all your Chrome installations.

 Coming soon:
--Ability to easily add any of your bookmarks to the Swift Open list for easier configuration.<br>
+-Ability to easily add any of your bookmarks to the Swift Open list for faster configuration.<br>
--Ability to reorder the configured the URLs to determine opening order.
+-Ability to reorder the configured URLs to determine opening order.

 Find it in the Chrome store today!